fredins/vattenskoter/src/web/README.md

-# react-ts-tw-boilerplate
+# Web interface for the application
-Boilerplate for a project using React, Typescript, and Tailwind.
+Made with React, Typescript, and Tailwind.
-Also include devDependencies in package.json for my neovim setup.